100 years of Finnair – our history

 Finnair celebrated the 90th anniversary of its maiden flight in 2014.
 By this time there was a Finnair aircraft flying somewhere in the world every hour of the year.

 The same year, Finnair completed its 200-million-euro restructuring and savings program.

-2015 was a turnaround year for Finnair: the company returned to profit, received its first A350s and started a massive recruitment program for growth.
+2015 was a turnaround year for Finnair: the company returned to profit, received its first A350s and started a massive recruitment program for its growing operations.

 Direct routes to Guangzhou and Fukuoka were opened in 2016.
-Finnair’s service to Fukuoka makes it the only European airline to operate to four different cities in Japan – in addition to Fukuoka, the airline currently offers daily connections to Tokyo (Narita), Nagoya and Osaka.
+Finnair’s service to Fukuoka made it the only European airline to operate to four different cities in Japan – in addition to Fukuoka, the airline offered daily connections to Tokyo (Narita), Nagoya, and Osaka.

 Finnair opened new routes to San Francisco and Reykjavik.
 Finnair increased its passenger numbers by over one million and flew almost 12 million passengers in 2017.

 Finnair opens new routes to Lyon and Nanjing.

 Internet connection is brought to Finnair’s European flights.

 Finnair launches new routes to Los Angeles, Sapporo, Porto and Bologna.
 Furthermore, Finnair starts service to the new Daxing International Airport in Beijing in addition to its flights to Beijing Capital Airport.